Parallel-NetCDF/PnetCDF/doc/README.ADIOS.md

 * API `varn` family is not supported.
 * Inquiring the record dimension will return as if no record dimension is defined.
 * When reading the one-file-per-process BP files, the dimensions in individual files will be translated into virtualized dimensions that do not have the relationship to any scalar variables.
 * ADIOS does not support collective I/O on reading.
-As a result, PnetCDF will always perform indepenednt read even if collective API is called.
+As a result, PnetCDF will always perform independent read even if collective API is called.
-* Some of the BP files in big endian cannot be read by PnetCDF on a litle endian machine (ex. output filke of ADIOS examples/C/attributes/attributes_write).
-This is cause by a bug in ADIOS library before (and including) version 1.13.1.
-When linking against ADIOS version before 1.13.2, PnetCDF will disable tests related to the bug.
+* Opening some of the BP files in big-endian on a little-endian machine may cause an error (ex. output file of ADIOS examples/C/attributes/attributes_write).
+This is caused by a bug in ADIOS library before (and including) version 1.13.1.
+When linking against ADIOS version before and including 1.13.1, PnetCDF will disable tests related to the bug.
+For details about the bug, please refer to https://github.com/ornladios/ADIOS/issues/195

 Copyright (C) 2018, Northwestern University and Argonne National Laboratory